Qatar Tennis Federation: History

-Qatar Tennis Federation was established on 9 April 1984 and His Excellency Dr. Issa Ghanem Al – Kuwari became the first President of the Federation appointing Yehya ElBaz as first Technical Secretary of the Federation, being the first Egyptian to officiate at Tier 1 in Wimbledon and the ITF.
-Under the guidance of H.E.
-Dr Al-Kuwari, he led the introduction of grass roots sports development in the State of Qatar with the introduction in 1987 of tennis programmes into the major sporting clubs of Qatar.
-During this period Tennis was established as both a sporting interest for the State but also served as a mechanism for promoting the interests of the country on the political and sporting circuits with the first ever demonstration matches in the region showcasing Vijay Amritraj, Mansour Bahrami and others.
+The Qatar Tennis Federation was established on 9 April 1984, and Issa Ghanem Al-Kuwari became the first president of the Federation, appointing Yehya El Baz as first technical secretary of the federation, being the first Egyptian to officiate at tier 1 in Wimbledon and the ITF.
+Under the guidance of Al-Kuwari, he led the introduction of grass roots sports development in the State of Qatar with the introduction in 1987 of tennis programmes into the major sporting clubs of Qatar.
+During this period, tennis was established as both a sporting interest for the state but also served as a mechanism for promoting the interests of the country on the political and sporting circuits with the first-ever demonstration matches in the region showcasing Vijay Amritraj, Mansour Bahrami, and others.

-In 1991 facilities at the Qatar Tennis Federation had increased including the number of tennis courts and on 16 December 1992 the ultra modern Khalifa International Tennis and Squash Complex in Doha was inaugurated by Hamad bin Khalifa Al Thani, The Emir of the State of Qatar.
+In 1991, facilities at the Qatar Tennis Federation had increased, including the number of tennis courts and, on 16 December 1992, the modern Khalifa International Tennis and Squash Complex in Doha was inaugurated by Hamad bin Khalifa Al Thani, the emir of Qatar.

 The first ATP Qatar Open for men took place in January 1993.
 Due to the major development in the sport for women in the country, the Qatar Tennis Federation took a major steps for the development of women tennis in Qatar and organized the first women tennis championship to be held in the Middle East.
-Starting in 2001 the Qatar Open attracted the greatest women players from the WTA Tour including; Martina Hingis, Mary Pierce, Sandrine Testud, Arantxa Sánchez Vicario among many others.
+Starting in 2001, the Qatar Open attracted notable women players from the WTA Tour including; Martina Hingis, Mary Pierce, Sandrine Testud, Arantxa Sánchez Vicario among many others.
 From 2008 to 2010 the Sony Ericsson Championships were held in Qatar.

 Tennis in Qatar

 All the progress and development of tennis in the nation has brought as a result the increase of Qatari players, their participation in tennis tournaments and the opportunity to come in contact with international professional players.
 But still tennis is not as popular as football, still at professional level there are not so much players from Qatar.
-QTF opened its Tennis School for the young tennis aspirants of age group 5 to 15 in 2006 to provide the most advance and professional tennis skills.
+QTF inaugurated the Tennis School for the young tennis aspirants of age group 5 to 15 in 2006 to provide the most advance and professional tennis skills.